-The latest comparison of standardized plastic content in northern fulmars (Avery-Gomm et al., 2017), which has added data from the Labrador Sea to the already existing dataset, further corroborates the northwards decreasing trend in plastic contents in the Eastern North Atlantic, Western North Atlantic and Eastern North Pacific (Kuhn and van Franeker, 2012).
-Therefore, northern fulmars foraging in the Arctic contain less plastic in comparison with those which breed and forage closer to highly developed and populated areas further south (e.g. comparative studies of (Day et al., 1985; Provencher et al., 2014; Trevail et al., 2014; Amelineau et al., 2016; Avery-Gomm et al., 2017).
-Nevertheless, the plastics occurrence in Arctic seabirds is surprisingly high for such a remote area.
-Out of the three regions the Artic areas northwards of the Eastern North Atlantic (Barents and Greenland Sea) are characterised by much higher levels of plastic presence in fulmars than in areas at the same latitude or further south in the Eastern North Pacific (Gulf of Alaska) and the Eastern North Atlantic (Northwestern Passages).
-While areas in the Barents and Greenland Sea show the highest values for high Arctic latitudes, likely due to increased sea-based human activities (Kuhn and van Franeker, 2012), good connectivity through ocean circulation to areas further south in the Atlantic Ocean (Trevail et al., 2014; Trevail et al., 2015a; Cózar et al., 2017) or release from melting sea ice (Obbard et al., 2014; Peeken et al., 2018) have been suggested as additional reasons for high level of presence of plastics in marine birds is the Arctic.
-The opposite is valid for areas in the Norwestern Passages which display the lowest values for the areas monitored through plastic content in northern fulmars (Avery-Gomm et al., 2017).
+The latest comparison of standardized plastic content in northern fulmars (Avery-Gomm et al., 2017), which added data from the Labrador Sea to the existing dataset, further corroborates the decreasing northwards trend in plastic contents in the Eastern North Atlantic, Western North Atlantic and Eastern North Pacific (Kuhn and van Franeker, 2012).
+Therefore, northern fulmars foraging in the Arctic contain less plastic in comparison with those which breed and forage closer to highly developed and populated areas further south (e.g., comparative studies of (Day et al., 1985; Provencher et al., 2014; Trevail et al., 2014; Amelineau et al., 2016; Avery-Gomm et al., 2017).
+Nevertheless, the occurrence of plastics in Arctic seabirds is surprisingly high for such a remote area.
+Out of the three regions, the Arctic areas northwards of the Eastern North Atlantic (Barents and Greenland Seas) are characterised by much higher levels of plastic presence in fulmars than in areas at the same latitude or further south in the Eastern North Pacific (Gulf of Alaska) and the Eastern North Atlantic (Northwestern Passages).
+While areas in the Barents and Greenland Sea show the highest values for high Arctic latitudes, likely due to increased sea-based human activities (Kuhn and van Franeker, 2012), good connectivity through ocean circulation to areas further south in the Atlantic Ocean (Trevail et al., 2014; Trevail et al., 2015a; Cózar et al., 2017) and release from melting sea ice (Obbard et al., 2014; Peeken et al., 2018) have been suggested as additional reasons for high levels of plastics in marine birds is the Arctic.
+The opposite is true for areas in the Northwest Passage which display the lowest values for the areas monitored through plastic content in northern fulmars (Avery-Gomm et al., 2017).

-In addition, these standardized research efforts have allowed to assess temporal trends of abundance of plastics in the surface North Atlantic for the last 30 years.
+In addition, these standardized research efforts have allowed the assessment of temporal trends in the abundance of plastics in the surface if the North Atlantic over the last 30 years.
 Despite a complex pattern with strong variability in the abundance and mass of total plastics, dominated by user plastics (fragments of plastics of multiple origins), a clear 75% reduction of industrial plastic particles (production pellets) in the stomach content of northern fulmars in the North Sea has been recorded.
-This reduction has also been detected in floating particles of the North Atlantic gyre with some years of lag time proving that measures implemented to reduce the leakage of pellets to the ocean can lead to reduction of plastic particles in the marine environment (van Franeker and Law, 2015).
+This reduction has also been detected in floating particles in the North Atlantic gyre over time proving that measures implemented to reduce the leakage of pellets to the ocean can lead to a reduction of plastic particles in the marine environment (van Franeker and Law, 2015).
 The reduction of industrial plastics has also been detected through similar studies of short-tailed shearwaters (Puffinus tenuirostris) in the Bering Sea (Vlietstra and Parga, 2002) pointing to the global nature of the reduction of industrial plastics in surface waters and therefore applicable to the whole of the Arctic.